moloxe/Approximation-of-Hamiltonian-Path/README.md

 <img src="https://github.com/francoMG/Approximation-of-Hamiltonian-Path/blob/master/test.png"/>

 ## Additionally
-If you look for the edge that closes the cycle, you can also consider it as a local solution for the Hamiltonian **Cycle problem**, related to the TSP.
+If you look for the edge that closes the cycle, you can also consider it as a local solution for the **Hamiltonian Cycle** problem, related to the TSP.
 To carry out this step it is necessary that the digraph can form at least one cycle.